Nguyễn Tuấn Anh

-Nguyễn Tuấn Anh (born 16 May 1995) is a Vietnamese professional footballer who plays as a central midfielder for Hoàng Anh Gia Lai and the Vietnam national team.
+Nguyễn Tuấn Anh (born 16 May 1995) is a Vietnamese professional footballer who plays as a defensive midfielder for Thép Xanh Nam Định and the Vietnam national team.

 Tuấn Anh is considered one of the most talented and technically gifted midfielders of Vietnam.
 He is a product of HAGL – Arsenal JMG Academy and was promoted to Hoàng Anh Gia Lai's first team in 2015.
 Tuấn Anh has represented the Vietnam national team at U-19 and U-23 level.
 He was voted as young player of the year in 2014.

 Early life

-Tuấn Anh was born on 16 May 1995 in Mai Trang, An Quý, Quỳnh Phụ District, Thái Bình Province to Nguyễn Văn Dung, a doctor, and Nguyễn Thị Loan.
+Tuấn Anh was born on 16th May 1995 in Mai Trang, An Quý, Quỳnh Phụ district, Thái Bình province to Nguyễn Văn Dung, a doctor, and Nguyễn Thị Loan.
 He's the second child in a family of two siblings, he has an older sister named Quỳnh Mai.
-His father, Nguyễn Văn Dung is the deputy director of Phụ Dục general hospital in Quỳnh Phụ, Thái Bình, he wanted his son to become a doctor but Tuấn Anh expressed that he love football more than anything.
+His father, Nguyễn Văn Dung is the deputy director of Phụ Dục general hospital in Quỳnh Phụ, Thái Bình, he wanted his son to become a doctor but Tuấn Anh expressed that he loves football more than anything.
 Tuan Anh's family was later persuaded by his enthusiasm for football and allowed him to follow his dream.

-Tuấn Anh was a part of Thái Bình Province U-11 football team that won the second place in 2004 national youth football tournament in Khánh Hòa Province when he was nine.
-His performance caught the attention of staffs from Thái Bình Province's football talent school and he was offered a place at the school.
-After seven months of living there, his parents withdrew him from the school due to their concern about living standard there even though the school highly rated Tuấn Anh and really wanted to keep him.
+Tuấn Anh was a part of Thái Bình province U-11 football team that won the second place in 2004 national youth football tournament in Khánh Hòa province when he was 9.
+His performance caught the attention of staffs from Thái Bình province's football talent school and he was offered a place at the school.
+After 7 months of living there, his parents withdrew him from the school due to their concern about living standard there even though the school highly rated Tuấn Anh and really wanted to keep him.